Dear Mathematics Student:

 kitchen and living room.
 The exact starting and ending dates for

 but six weeks is a minimum.
-The application deadline is February 12, 2014.
+The application deadline is expected to be in early February.

 A list of the results of previous summer research programs, a list